rglaue/borgbackup_archive_purge/README.md

     --verbose [0-9]     Set the verbosity level
-    --test              Show what would happen without doing it this sets VERBOSE=1 if not set with --verbose --start-date <D>    Start on this date for evaluation, as though it was today.
+    --test              Show what would happen without doing it this sets VERBOSE=1 if not set with --verbose --create-task <F>   Create a task for deleting archives that will later be executed with the borg-purge-task command.
+                          e.g.: thisprog --create-task taskfile.txt
+                                borg-purge-task taskfile.txt
+    --start-date <D>    Start on this date for evaluation, as though it was today.
 Days after this date are purged.
 The string
                           <D> is any date recognized by the GNU date program.